Parallels/terraform-provider-parallels-desktop/README.md

 ## Maintainers

-This provider plugin is maintained by Linode and the community, please check the [Code of Conduct](./CODE_OF_CONDUCT.md) if you want to participate.
+This provider plugin is maintained by Parallels and the community, please check the [Code of Conduct](./CODE_OF_CONDUCT.md) if you want to participate.

 ## Requirements